An army of Micro Frogs

 Support social wellbeing

-The Nuwejaars Wetlands SMA employs six people permanently, two Conservation Managers and four in our maintenance team.
+The Nuwejaars Wetlands SMA employs seven people permanently, including two Conservation Managers and four people in our Ecosystem Services team.

 Promote Tourism